ziishanahmad/tgi-html-page-cache/README.md

 # TGI HTML Page Cache

 A WordPress plugin to cache specific pages as HTML files for faster loading.
+Visit [tabsgi.com](https://tabsgi.com) for more information.

 ## Description